plt-tud/r43ples/README.md

 R43ples (Revision for triples) is Revision Management Tool for the Semantic Web.

 It is based on storing the differences of revisions of graphs in additional Named Graphs which are then referenced in a revision graph.
+It provides an extended SPARQL interface which offers the possibility specify revision of named graphs which should be used for answering the query.

 [![Build Status](https://travis-ci.org/plt-tud/r43ples.png?branch=master)](https://travis-ci.org/plt-tud/r43ples)
 [![Coverity Scan Build Status](https://scan.coverity.com/projects/2125/badge.svg)](https://scan.coverity.com/projects/2125)